THE ONLY ONLINE ROUTE INTO HEALTH DATA RESEARCH IN THE UK

 Potential employers include the higher education sector, local and national government, as well as health service providers and international health organisations such as the World Health Organization.

-For this programme, you will take 4 core courses that are compulsory.
-Then you will select two further courses from an optional list.
-You will also need to complete a research project.
+For this programme, you will take 4 core courses that are compulsory, worth 80 credits in total.
+Then you will select two further courses from an optional list, worth 40 credits overall.
+You will also need to complete a 60 credit research project.

 The duration of this programme is 2.5 years - 6 years taken on a part-time basis.
 For details on full-time options request more information to speak to an admissions representative.